lliai/Awesome-Vision-Knowledge-Distillation/README.md

-## Awesome Knowledge Distillation for Object Detection
+## Knowledge Distillation for Object Detection